gabriel-alves-p/ceru-restaurant/README.md

 <img width="1150" alt="color-palette" src="https://user-images.githubusercontent.com/82375381/157326869-4be966f8-7250-4436-9a49-a7f4e35db8ba.png">

 Below you can find the inspiration for the colors chosen for this web application.

 <img width="338" alt="color-palette-inspiration" src="https://user-images.githubusercontent.com/82375381/157326981-784b9502-2381-435a-b9b8-2a33d2bae8dc.png">

 I chose these colors and inspiration based on the decade the Diner was built, the 1970s.
-The inspiration was taken from a popular home wallpaper pattern and color chosen by families in the United States.
+The inspiration was taken from a popular home wallpaper pattern and colors chosen by families in the United States at the time.
 These colors are nostalgic and retro, which impacts the target audience, whom would ideally be interested, or have grown up in The Golden Era of the United States.

 ### Typography